Personal Growth & Healing Through Hypnosis

 The word ‘hypnosis’ often conjures up images of stage performances where people end up clucking like chickens in front of an audience.
 What does that have to do with personal growth & healing?
 More than you think.
 Although hypnosis stage acts may be performed for entertainment purposes, the possibilities that exist within the process behind the act are endless when applied in creative ways for the purpose of healing and assisting us along the path of personal growth.

 When we begin to work at improving our lives, our relationships and achieving our goals, we often discover that the real barriers to achieving these goals are not external, they are internal.
 For those of us who make these discoveries and embark on the path of personal growth, we also learn that much of the harmful programming that was instrumental in creating these inner barriers, began and took hold at a very young age.
 Most of us are by now, well acquainted with the concept of childhood programming and it’s effects.
-Throughout early childhood (especially from 0 to 7 years old) we learned things about ourselves and our world that created beliefs and attitudes that affect our outlook and self-esteem to this day.
+Throughout early childhood (especially from 0 to 7 years old) we received impressions about ourselves and our world that created beliefs and attitudes that affect our outlook and self-esteem to this day.

 If we’re going to make big and lasting changes in our lives, we need to know more about the most crucial and consistent aspect of all of our lived experiences: ourselves.
 Many philosophers and spiritual leaders over the years have made reference to innate knowledge or the understanding of the soul.
 They believed that all knowledge exists within us.
 Hypnosis is a gateway to this innate self-understanding that helps us to improve ourselves and in so doing, to improves our lives.
 This deeply held awareness is the key to unlock our greatest potential.

 I’m sure many of us have heard the phrase “Everything you need is inside of you”.
-As it turns out, this is true and hypnosis is a powerful way to access these inner resources and to use them to change our lives in profound ways.
+As it turns out, this is true and hypnosis is a powerful way to access our inner resources and to use them to change our lives in profound ways.
 Contrary to popular belief, hypnosis is an empowering tool.
-Instead of controlling us, hypnosis allows us to explore and change the kinds of beliefs and programming that controlled us for years.
+Instead of controlling us, hypnosis can allow us to explore and change the kinds of beliefs and programming that controlled us for years.
 This powerful process of self-discovery & healing transforms our inner environment, which reflects outward and impacts our lived experience in meaningful ways.

 To discover more about personal transformation through hypnosis, please email me at rebecca.hayden@gmail.com